Probus Club of Unley - Previous Outings

 Fun and fellowship with games at the Biggest Morning Tea

 Members arrived at the hall with their cards, board games, tower game, upwords and many others.
 Members showed remarkable dexterity with the 'pull the piece from the tower' game, great concentration with various card games, steady nerves with '21' and great vocabulary knowledge with UpWords.
-There were other activities as well, members tried their hand at quoits, guess the 7 types of tea in the cups and other paper sheets with puzzlers.
-However the most important ingredient was the fun and fellowship as games were played all in the interests of raising money for cancer research.
+Members also tried their hand at quoits, guess the 7 types of tea in the cups and paper sheets with puzzlers.
+However the most important ingredient was the fun and fellowship as games were played, all in the interests of raising money for cancer research.
 And to make the morning more enjoyable, organisers Josie and Noushe provided a delicious morning tea.
 What an enjoyable way to spend the morning.

 Checking the Players